What is health care ethics?

 - What should family members and health care professionals do if a patient refuses treatment that promises to be medically helpful?

 - Who should make health care decisions for patients when they are unable to communicate or decide for themselves?

 - What should patients do when they do not understand what professionals are saying and feel they are not offered the opportunity to participate in their own health care decisions?

 What should I do if I need ethics advice?

 The Ethics Consultation Service is available to provide ethics advice to those directly involved in a situation that has created ethical questions.

-During an ethics consultation, you may meet with a staff member from the Department of Bioethics or a team of Ethics Committee members.
+During an ethics consultation, you may meet with a member of the Ethics Consultation Service or a team of Ethics Committee members.
 In this consultation, ethics professionals will help you identify, analyze, and resolve ethical issues through information gathering and discussion.
-They will also clarify Cleveland Clinic policies which may apply to the particular situation.
+They will also clarify Cleveland Clinic policies that may apply to the particular situation.

 Ethics consultation is an advisory service.
 This means that ethics professionals will offer advice but will not make a decision for you.
 Patients, family members, and professionals remain responsible for their own decisions.

 Patients and their families should ask their nurse to contact the Ethics Consultation Service on their behalf when ethics assistance is desired.

 The professionals conducting the ethics consultation will gather facts, ask questions, and listen carefully.
 They will clarify options or make recommendations about the ethical issue.
 Often a meeting of all those closely involved in the situation will lead to new insight or agreement.